 “Yesterday, there was a wall of Tesla patents in the lobby of our Palo Alto headquarters.
 That is no longer the case.
 They have been removed, in the spirit of the open-source movement, for the advancement of electric vehicle technology.” – Elon Musk.

-This example proves to companies that they need to be aware of the competition, but they should not be afraid to help them.
-For instance, if a prospective customer may not fit the product or service a company provides, they should pass it on to a better-suited competitor because it shows vulnerability and that they are not confident enough for that specific task knows others who are.
+This example proves to companies that they need to be aware of the competition.
+But they should not be afraid to help them.
+For instance, if a prospective customer may not fit the product or service a company provides.
+They should pass it on to a better-suited competitor because it shows vulnerability.
+That they are not confident enough for that specific task knows others who are.
 It builds trust among other companies in the industry, media outlets, and audiences.

 “Persistence is essential.
 You should not give up unless you are forced to give up.” – Elon Musk